thomasjpfan/docker-scaler/docs/service-scale.md

 eval $(docker-machine env swarm-1)
 ```

-We cloned the [thomasjpfan/docker-scaler](https://github.com/thomasjpfan/docker-scaler) respository.
-It contains all the scripts and stack files we will use throughout this tutorial.
-Next, we executed the `ds-swarm.sh` script that created the cluster.
+The repo contains all the scripts and stack files needed throughout this tutorial.
+Next, we executed `ds-swarm.sh` creating the cluster with `docker-machine`.
 Finally, we used the `eval` command to tell our local Docker client to use the remote Docker Engine `swarm-1`.

 ## Deploying Docker Flow Proxy (DFP) and Docker Flow Swarm Listener (DFSL)